 - Roller- and inline skating

-Please note that the above list does not include recreational activities that can cause concussion, but often do not involve a visit to a doctor’s office or hospital.
+Please note that the above list does not include recreational activities that caused injury but didn’t lead to a doctor’s office or hospital visit.
 Also, activities and the frequency of related injury may vary according to recreational trends, locale, and time of year and recreational trends in your area.